Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Confluence for quantum -theory of projective spaces

 \end{enumerate} \end{thm}

-The proof of this theorem consists of three computations.
-In the first part (Subsubsection \ref{qkqde:ssection_confluence_qde}), we study the confluence of the $q$-difference equation (\ref{qkqde:eqn_JK_eq}).
-In the second part (Subsubsection \ref{qkqde:ssection_confluence_sol}), we study the confluence of Givental's equivariant $J$-function as a fundamental solution of a $q$-difference equation.
-In the third part (Subsubsection \ref{qkqde:ssubsection_proofconclusion}), we compare the confluence of the $K$-theoretical $J$-function with the cohmological $J$-function.
-Then in a last part (Subsubsection \ref{qkqde:ssubsection_proofsummary}), we give the proof of Theorem \ref{qkqde:thm_confluence_jk_eq}.
+The proof of this theorem consists of three computations: we begin by studying the confluence of the $q$-difference equation, then of the solution.
+Then, we compare the limit of the solution to the cohomological $J$-function.
+After these three computations, we will give a proof of this theorem.

-\subsubsection{Confluence of the $q$-difference equation}
+\subsubsection{Confluence of the $q$-difference equation.}

 \begin{prop} Consider the $q$-difference equation (\ref{qkqde:eqn_JK_eq}) satisfied by the $K$-theoretical $J$-function: